-A robot vacuum cleaner can make your life much easier.
-Say goodbye to spending hours vacuuming your home, and hello to sitting on the couch with your feet up while a robot does all the work.
-These little machines can be an amazing way to nix chores, but it’s important to choose the right one for your needs and your budget.
+A robot vacuum cleaner can make your life just a little bit easier.
+These machines can reduce the time you spend doing chores, but it’s important to choose the right model for your needs and your budget.
 Here’s what you need to consider when you shop for a robot vacuum, including the different features, brands, and price points.

 Sensory sophistication and virtual mapping

 Most modern robot vacuums use sensor technology to navigate around a room, but some models are more advanced than others.
 Basic robots have infrared sensors to stop them bumping into things and changing direction when they collide with something, whereas more sophisticated models will map out a room using laser-guided scanners or a combination of cameras and sensors.
 These high-tech robots also sometimes have “dirt sensors” to be sure they have cleaned properly, and can add additional cleaning passes to dirty or high-traffic areas.

 Most robot vacuums have a scheduling function, so you can set it to work at specific times of the day or week — when you’re at work, for example.
 Most of this scheduling is done via a companion app on your smartphone that makes changes and updates easy.
 With some models, however, you’ll need to manually program this schedule into the bot using buttons.
 If that sounds like about as much fun as setting the clock on your car radio, make sure to check in advance how the calendar interface works on your chosen robot vacuum.

 Some robot vacs also combine high-tech mapping with that scheduling feature (Roomba’s i7 and s9 vacuums have this) and let you program certain rooms to be cleaned on certain days, giving you amazing flexibility and freedom.